ajac13/CFWAI/README.md

 ## Security Rules

-- The chatbot follows specific security rules when accessing different databases (BETA, LAMBDA, and ETHER) to protect sensitive information.
+- The chatbot follows specific security rules to protect sensitive information.
+This is just test code for proof of concept.
+Anything from here must not be sent to the public.
-- Sensitive information (LAMBDA) cannot be pulled from the ETHER database.
-- Dynamic information (GAMMA) cannot be pulled from the BETA database.
-- The chatbot must verify that no sensitive information (LAMBDA) is contained in the final answer before returning to the client.

 ## Note

 - The chatbot interface has been themed using the "dracula_revamped" theme for a visually appealing experience.
+This can be altered using gradio.

 ## Example